+- Certificate II in Cookery

 - Certificate III in Creative Digital Media

 - Certificate II in Furniture Making Pathways

-- Certificate II in Kitchen Operations
+- Certificate III in Health Support Services

 - Certificate III in Sport and Recreation

 - Certificate III in Visual Arts

 Other VET studies are available external to the Wonthaggi Campus.
-Information regarding these options is shown in the VET section of this handbook (pg 91-94).
-Further information is also available from the VET Coordinator and the Pathways Coordinator.
+Information regarding these options is shown in the VET section of this handbook (pg 93-96).
+Further information is also available from the VET Coordinator and the Careers Coordinator.